LOOK HOMEWARD ODY

 3. C. H. Whitman, Homer and the Homeric Tradition.
 Cambridge MA., 1958.

-– Notes are linked to at the bottom of the text.
+—Notes are linked at the bottom of pages.
 Each note is then linked back to the text it references.

-– Best viewed on a 13" or larger screen.
+—Designed to be viewed on a 13" or larger screen.
+May not show correctly on smaller screens.